 Originally from East London (and therefore a West Ham fan), Andre studied Chemistry with a Year in Industry at King's College London.
 The sandwich year was spent at ICI where he literally watched paint dry for a year.
 His final year research project was conducted with Dr Kamyar Afarinkia on the synthesis of a novel beta-lactam via a rhodium catalysed carbene insertion.
 Andre then moved across London to UCL to work with Professor Charles Marson on the development of ligands for organozinc catalysed processes.
-He then moved to Cambridge as Professor Florian Hollfelder's first postdoc for a short time, working on synthetic enzymes designed around polyethylene imines (PEI).
-Andre then moved a short distance to the Chemistry Department at Cambridge to work with Professor Steven V. Ley CBE FRS, where he kicked off the organocatalysis projects there, as well as working on anti-amyloid systems in collaboration with Professor Sir Mark Pepys (UCL).
+He then undertook postdoctoral work at the University of Cambridge, first with Professor Florian Hollfelder in the Department of Biochemistry to design synthetic enzymes based on polyethylene imines (PEI), and then in the Chemistry Department to work with Professor Steven V. Ley CBE FRS.
+There, he kicked off the organocatalysis projects, as well as working on anti-amyloid systems in collaboration with Professor Sir Mark Pepys (UCL).

 Andre is also an Associate Editor at the Royal Society of Chemistry's New Journal of Chemistry, and an Assistant Editor for Organic and Biomolecular Chemistry.
 He is also a member of the EPSRC College and the current external examiner for the undergraduate degree at the University of Greenwich.